TanabutT/Data-Analyst-with-Python/README.md

-# DATACAMP DATA SCIENTIST TRACK JOURNEY
+# DATACAMP DATA SCIENTIST CAREER TRACK JOURNEY

-Contain the folder of :
+Consist of the folder of :

 - Certificates